Resources > Australian National Commission for UNESCO

 Australian National Commission for UNESCO

-The Australian National Commission for UNESCO International Organisations Branch is the Australian Government focal point for the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
+The Australian National Commission for UNESCO is the Australian Government focal point for the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The National Commission provides expert analysis and policy advice to the Australian Government on UNESCO matters and acts as a point of liaison between government, the community and UNESCO in Australia.